zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 3. Open a new browser window or tab and paste the copied DNS name into the browser's address bar to navigate to your Jenkins server.

 4. On the Jenkins on Azure screen, you will see a message that this Jenkins instance does not support https, so logging in through a public IP address has been disabled.
-You will need to create an SSH tunnel to securely connect to the Jenkins instance.
+You will need to create an SSH tunnel to connect to the Jenkins instance securely.

-5. To set up an SSH tunnel to Jenkins, copy the ssh command provided in the Jenkins on Azure window, as highlighted in the screen shot below.
+5. To set up an SSH tunnel to Jenkins, copy the ssh command provided in the Jenkins on Azure window, as highlighted in the screenshot below.

     ![The ssh command that Jenkins provides is highlighted in the Jenkins on Azure window.](media/jenkins-on-azure.png "Jenkins On Azure window")